Welcome to Pivot-RP

 An administrator account is well-suited for research administrators and research development officers to help find funding opportunities on behalf of other users.
 The actual tasks that you can perform as an administrator depend on your administrator account privileges.

-For information on personal data used in Pivot, including how to view and remove this data, see Managing Personal Data in Pivot.
+For information on personal data used in Pivot-RP, including how to view and remove this data, see Managing Personal Data in Pivot-RP.

 Conferences and Papers Invited (Conferences Seeking Papers)